Have you checked out all the sheds for sale but none of them are what you’re looking for?

-Using the 2″ nails, nail the drip edge to the plywood.
-Making sure the edge is against the 2×4 frame.
+Using the 2″ nails, nail the drip edge to the plywood, making sure the edge is against the 2×4 frame.

 TIP: Plan ahead and build the roof to the size of the metal panel!

 SIDE NOTE: The side of the panel that has a slightly flat side is to place on the roof.
 The other side is for overlapping the panel.
 Place the rib inside closure inside the groove (both overhangs will have this).

-Using the 1 1/2″ Galvalume screws attach the metal panel to the roof.
+Using the 1-1/2″ Galvalume screws, attach the metal panel to the roof.
 These screws will be attached to the flat part of the panel.
-Only tighten until the foam pad slightly squishes (you will understand when you are attaching).
+Tighten only until the foam pad slightly squishes (you will understand when you are attaching).

-Then place the gable trim and attach using the 1.5″ screws.
+Next, place the gable trim and attach using the 1.5″ screws.
 Also, attach on the side (along the framing front).